Guardians ad Litem

 Under the Aegis: The Value of Consistency in Child Advocacy

 “There’s been lots of times, really, over all the years that I have made a difference,” Nikki begins.
-For her, that difference often stems from something that may seem simple on the surface, but which holds real weight for young people in care: the relationship.
+For her, that difference often stems from something that may seem simple on the surface, but which holds real weight for young people in care: the consistency of the relationship between a child and their Guardian ad Litem.

 The Power of Showing Up, Again and Again